From BR Bullpen

 Farley went to the Netherlands in 1988 as a player-coach for a team in Eerste Klasse.
 In 1992, he moved to Oosterhout and made his Hoofdklasse debut with them.
 He remained a player-coach for the club through 1996.
 In 1998, Brian came to HCAW as their head coach, a position he held for three seasons.
 Farley married former Dutch Olympic softball pitcher Gonny Reijnen while he was with HCAW; the wedding took place at home plate.
 In 1998, Farley was voted the best coach in Hoofdklasse.

 In the 2000 Olympics, Farley was an assistant coach for the Dutch national team.
-He was pitching coach for the national team in 2001-2002 and regained the position in 2005.
+He was pitching coach for the national team in 2001-2002 (they won the 2001 European Championship) and regained the position in 2005.
 He was with the club for the 2005 Baseball World Cup, 2006 Intercontinental Cup and 2008 Olympics among other events.
 In December of 2008, he was named manager of the junior Dutch national team.
 The team finished second at the 2009 European Junior Championship.
 Farley was named manager of the Dutch national team in November 2010, succeeding Jim Stoeckel.
 He led them to the Gold at the 2011 Baseball World Cup, stunning Cuba twice to win it all; they were the first European team to win a real Baseball World Cup (Britain won in 1938, when only two teams played).
 On November 11, he was knighted in the order of Orange-Nassau, along with technical director Robert Eenhoorn and catcher Sidney de Jong, for his role in winning the World Cup.

 He has also scouted in Europe for the Boston Red Sox.

 - 1986 Baseball America Statistics Report